mor10/simone/readme.txt

 == Changelog ==
+=== 1.1 ===
+New features:
+- RTL language support
+- Custom background color and background image option in Customizer
+- Sidebar position option in Customizer
+- Index and archive content display (excerpt or content) in Customizer
+Updates:
+- New translation for Swedish (courtesy of Ted Derneby)
+- New method for loading of stylesheets when child theme is used.

 === 1.0.11 ===
 - New translation for Catalan (courtesy of Faleg)
 - New translation for Dutch (courtesy of Richard van Naamen)